destaMo/Scrum-Notes/content/web_development/skills/testing_expertise.md

 **Description:** You can use testing automation tools in critical area of the system, to increase the overall stability of the solution in terms of business requirements.

-**Person who successfully completed requirement for given block can:**
+**Person who successfully completed requirements for given block can:**

 - write maintainable, readable tests of all types
 - utilize E2E & API Testing to maintain high stability
-- propose a proper testing strategy for the project
+- propose a proper testing strategy for a given project
 - automate the testing process via CI tools

 {{% /bubble%}}